 - St. Joseph Division (St. Joseph, MO)

-The Eastern District is headquartered in St. Louis but there is also a federal courthouse in Cape Girardeau and it is in the Eastern District also.
-In the Western District of Missouri the main federal court is in Kansas City but there are also courts in Springfield and Jefferson City.
+The Eastern District is headquartered in St. Louis but there is also a federal courthouse in Cape Girardeau and it is in this district also.
+In the Western District of Missouri, the main federal court is in Kansas City but there are also courts in Springfield and Jefferson City.

 US District Court Eastern District of Missouri

-One of 94 United States district courts, the United States District Court for the Eastern District of Missouri operates from courthouses in Missouri cities St. Louis, Cape Girardeau, and Hannibal.
+This court, as one of 94 United States district courts, operates from courthouses in cities St. Louis, Cape Girardeau, and Hannibal.
 Court decisions are appealed to the Eighth Circuit Court of Appeals in St. Louis at the Thomas F. Eagleton Federal Courthouse.

 Missouri Eastern District Court Jurisdiction